Q. Why is it called VIX?

 Getting better.
 This part of Baltimore Avenue was once a thriving neighborhood shopping destination, but the 80s and 90s brought hard times.
 Some abandoned, boarded-up buildings still remain nearby.
 The neighborhood shows strong signs of bouncing back though.
 Many new businesses and restaurants have opened nearby, and new residents continue to buy and restore the old Victorian twins and rowhomes.

 Our neighborhood is called Cedar Park located in the University City section of West Philadelphia.
-Our nearest neighbor businesses include Wake Up Yoga, the Firehouse bike shop, Philadelphia Community Acupuncture, restaurants Dahlak, Vientiane, Vietnam Cafe and the Gold Standard, the Satellite Cafe, and Dock Street brewpub.
+Our nearest neighbor businesses include the Firehouse bike shop, the Cedar Works studios, Snapdragon Flowers, restaurants Dahlak, Vientiane, Vietnam Cafe, Amari’s, Taco Angeleno, the Gold Standard, Satellite Cafe, and Dock Street brewpub.
 We are easily accessible to Center City via public transit – the 34 “green line” trolley goes right to our door.

-Q. I’m an artist – can I show my work here?
+Q. I make something – can I show my work here?